Mobile app

 3. There is also little information or background about the members except the title of NYU students if members do not reveal in their messages.

-Massachusetts Institute of Technology (MIT) Orbit Website:
+Massachusetts Institute of Technology (MIT) Orbit

-The University of Chicago Airtable spreadsheets:
+The University of Chicago Airtable spreadsheets

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.